 PIP insurance will generally cover the named Insured, as well as relatives in the same household, the driver of the insured vehicle, any passengers in the vehicle who are not the driver, as well as any other person injured by an accident, such as a pedestrian if they are not otherwise covered by their own PIP benefits.
 However, drivers who do not have the permission of the vehicle’s owner to drive the vehicle will not be covered by PIP, even if they live within the same household.

 Personal Injury Protection Insurance will cover eighty percent of medical expenses, up to $10,000, if the physician determines that the injuries are an emergency medical condition, so long as the treatment begins within fourteen days of the accident.
 If the medical care provider determines it is not an emergency medical condition, coverage is limited to $2,500.
 PIP coverage also provides disability benefits, providing sixty percent of lost gross income and earning capacity.
 PIP coverage provides $5,000 in death benefits per individual in addition to medical and disability benefits as well.
-These limits apply for one accident.
+These limits apply to one accident.
 If you were in an accident previously this year, and are injured in another accident, the second accident will be covered by a new $10,000 or $2,500 limit, depending on your condition.
 PIP will cover most types of medical expenses, including surgery and dental services made necessary by your injuries.
 PIP also covers rehabilitative services, such as prosthetics, hospital visits, and necessary ambulance service, if the insured received initial care within 14 days of the accident.
 It should be noted that PIP will only cover follow up services that treat injuries caused by the accident that were diagnosed and treated within 14 days of the accident.
 PIP does not cover less accepted recovery treatments such as massage therapy or acupuncture, regardless of the provider.

 Florida law defines an emergency medical condition in Section 627.732(16) as “a medical condition manifesting itself by acute symptoms of sufficient severity, which may include severe pain, such that the absence of immediate medical attention could reasonably be expected to result in [any of the following:]